ILIAS-eLearning/ilias/docs/configuration/install.md

 Complete the update of the base system by [updating the database](#database-the-update).

-As a last step you should log in with a User using your custom skin.
-If everything works fine change back from Delos to your custom system style.
+As a last step, you should log in with a User using your custom skin.
+If everything works fine, change back from Delos to your custom system style.
 If not, you probably will need to update your style to match the new release.

 <a name="update-the-database"></a>